HalahRaadSalih/g16-project-settings/readme.md

  ```

 - After you enter the above command, a file called `knexfile.js` will be created.
 This file will contain all the database configuration settings.
-- Since we're still in the development environment open the `knexfile.js` file and head to the developement object.
+- Since we're still in the development environment open the `knexfile.js` file and head to the development object.
 - Before we adjust anything in this file, we need to go back to the terminal and create a database:

 	```